alexpacheco/lurc/lurc.Rmd

    - Click on the big blue button "Start Special Account Request" > Research Computing Account
    - Maia
        - Click on "FREE Linux command-line computing"
-   - Sol
+   - Sol: PIs should contact Alex Pacheco or Steve Anthony, web request is not functional
-       - Click on "Fee-based research computing"
+       - ~~Click on "Fee-based research computing"~~
        - Annual charge of \$50/account paid by Lehigh Faculty or Research Staff, and
        - Annual charge for computing time